Legacy Software Review: Microsoft

 In this edition of The ERP Advisor podcast, special guest Carly Shube joins us to explore the landscape of Microsoft legacy software and provide an outlook for the future.

 Fast-forward to today, where Microsoft Dynamics 365 and Business Central have largely replaced Axapta, Navision, Great Plains, and Solomon.
-While Microsoft will continue to support these legacy products, moving to a modern cloud ERP is not a simple upgrade.
+While Microsoft will continue to support these legacy products, moving to a modern cloud ERP software is not a simple upgrade.

 Current users of Microsoft legacy software products may be wondering what the next steps are in their ERP journey.
 Should they follow the migration path that Microsoft has established in order to maintain relationships with current customers, or should they venture out into the market and select a brand-new platform?